iamso1/ezOCR/README.md

 ## 4. Conclusion

-If there are some errors, please feel free to send me push request THX
+If there are some errors, please feel free to send me advice THX